Wednesday, November 29, 2017

 Wednesday, November 22, 2017

 On Sunday, we had plans for a fun afternoon and evening.
-So since I knew the week would be jam-packed, I went ahead and set the table up for Thursday.
-I added a leaf to the table, put the table pad on, ran the dampened tablecloth in the dryer to smooth it out, then set about trying to put it all together quickly.
+So since I knew the week would be busy, I went ahead and set the table up for Thursday.
+I added a leaf to the table, put the table pad on, ran the dampened tablecloth in the dryer to smooth it out, then set about putting it all together.

 I pinned an idea from someone's blog a while back, where they had laid doilies down the middle of the table to make a sort of runner.
 I have many doilies!

 Some of them are thrifted, but quite a few were made by my mother.
-They are vintage and fussy looking - perfect for that fancy schmancy silver.
-I added the plates and stemware form Dollar Tree, napkins from Hob Lob (80% off!), the silver, some gold chargers I have had forever, and a couple of battery operated candles in some Dollar Tree candle holders. (there's a tiny remote control for them, too!)
-Then I fished some burlap ribbon out of my stash since it was getting late to go find pretty ribbon...there are just not enough days off in the week!
+They are vintage and fussy looking.
+I added the plates and stemware form Dollar Tree, napkins from Hob Lob (80% off!), the silver, some gold chargers I have had forever, and a couple of battery operated candles in some Dollar Tree candle holders.
+Then I added some burlap ribbon out of my stash.

 It was all of $14 to make a pretty table. and we will have the plates and goblets for our Christmas table, too.
-I've gotten an amazing amount done this morning: made two pies, three side dishes, cleaned my kitchen thoroughly and unloaded and reloaded the dishwasher.
-All that's left is actual cooking and enjoying our day tomorrow!
-But for now, I'm off to work...
+I've gotten an amazing amount done this morning: made two pies, three side dishes, cleaned my kitchen.
+All that's left is actual cooking and enjoying our day tomorrow.
+But for now, I'm off to work!

 Monday, November 20, 2017